DaveJay3002/Notes/README.md

 This is where I add notes related to everything from technical cheatsheets and my daily tasks.
 Also I add the solutions notes to LeetCode problems.
+Also the planners that I make about my college exams and submissions.